LensPlaysGames/LensorOS/README2.md

 ---

 ### Launching LensorOS using the Build System <a name="developers-go-here"></a>
-NOTE: There is no automation for VBOX, at least for now (I suck at using VBoxManage).
+NOTE: There is no automation anything except QEMU for now.
-  There are, however, instructions on how to setup a virtual machine in VBOX.
+  There are, however, instructions on how to setup a virtual machine in VirtualBox and VMWare Workstation Player.

 When the CMake build system is generated, it looks for QEMU on your system;
   if it finds it, it will add the following targets to the project.